The Driver's Handbook

 - on a multi-lane road, when you are in another lane to the left of the vehicle you are overtaking and the vehicle can be safely overtaken in a marked lane to the left of the vehicle

-- on the approach to a children's or pedestrian crossing where another vehicle is stopping or has stopped to give way to pedestrians (Example 6)
+- on the approach to a children's or pedestrian crossing where another vehicle is stopping or has stopped to give way to pedestrians or bicycle riders (Example 7)

 - to the side of a vehicle displaying a Do Not Overtake Turning Vehicle sign if it is signalling and in the process of turning to that side